-Description Suggested management (From RCOG GG62) Simple.
+, Description Suggested management (From RCOG GG62) Simple.
 Less than 30mm diameter.
-No septations or a single thin septation of less than 3mm thick.
+No septations or a single Almost certainly physiological. thin septation of less than 3mm thick.
+No follow-up required.
 No or minimal calcification in the wall.
-Almost certainly physiological.
-No follow-up required.
 Simple.
 Measuring 30-49mm.
 Almost certainly benign.
 No follow-up required.
 Simple.
 Measuring 50-70mm.
 Almost certainly benign.
 Yearly ultrasound follow-up.
 If cyst is reduced in size at the next scan, no further follow-up.
 If unchanged or larger, gynaecological referral suggested.
 Simple.
 Measuring more than 70mm.
 Consider MRI and gynaecological referral/surgical intervention.
 Features suggesting dermoid cyst (mature cystic teratoma): solid foci, fluid layering, shadowing and/or 'mesh' appearance, measuring >50mm.
 Consider gynaecological referral/surgical intervention.
 Complex mass which is indeterminate or solid, multilocular, thick vascular septation, papillary nodules (+/- vascularity).
 Ascites may be present.
 Tumour markers and gynaecological referral.